haquefardeen/awesome-dot/README.md

   -  [Exodus](https://www.youtube.com/watch?v=i6AP6zkhOkA)- Kusama & Polkadot parachains explained in simple terms.
   -  [Promo team channel](https://www.youtube.com/@PolkadotPromoTeam)-A marketing startup that is contributing to increasing the value of substrate.
 Their 2-minute weekly news is amazing and worth watching.
   -  [Kryptoschain](https://www.youtube.com/@KryptosChain)- From Tutorials to News.
 This channel has covered a wide range of concepts.
 Their recent video about teleporting the token is amazing.
-  -  [Unit Network](https://www.youtube.com/@UnitNetwork)- Learn about the fundamentals of Polkadot
+  -  [Unit Network](https://www.youtube.com/@UnitNetwork)- Learn about the fundamentals of Polkadot.
+  -  [Web3 Online](https://www.youtube.com/@web3online)- Learn about Rust and Polkadot ecosystem.

 ##### Newsletter